Munderloh Scholarship Grant

 available for intern/vicarage years.

-Under special circumstances, students who are preparing for
+Under special circumstances, students who are not full-time and students preparing for

 related Word and Sacrament ministries to the parish ministry may be considered